vxWrath/structhook/README.md

 ### `DotDict`

 A `dict` subclass with attribute-style access.
-Nested dicts and lists of dicts are recursively wrapped, so you can chain dots arbitrarily deep.
-Use it for ad-hoc JSON when you don't want to define a model.
+Stands alone - no model definition required.

 ```pycon
 >>> from structhook import DotDict